RickerFicker/SmartThingsEdgeDrivers/drivers/SmartThings/philips-hue/PROGRESS.md

 #### Tasks

-- [x] Convert supported resources map to a map of handlers instead of boolean ✅ 2024-04-16
+- [x] Convert supported resources map to a map of handlers instead of boolean
-- [x] Move handlers to their own file ✅ 2024-04-16
+- [x] Move handlers to their own file
-- [x] Rename the "light_state_disco_cache" key to be service type agnostic ✅ 2024-04-16
+- [x] Rename the "light_state_disco_cache" key to be service type agnostic
-- [x] Update the `discovered_device_callback` function to allow for other device types ✅ 2024-04-16
+- [x] Update the `discovered_device_callback` function to allow for other device types

 ### Capability Handlers

 #### Tasks

-- [x] Create a table of handlers for dispatching refreshes by device type ✅ 2024-04-17
+- [x] Create a table of handlers for dispatching refreshes by device type
-- [x] Fix `refresh_all_for_bridge` to remove assumptions that all child devices are lights ✅ 2024-04-17
+- [x] Fix `refresh_all_for_bridge` to remove assumptions that all child devices are lights

 ### Driver (init.lua) Refactors

 #### Tasks

-- [x] Extract lifecycle handlers to their own module(s) ✅ 2024-04-22
+- [x] Extract lifecycle handlers to their own module(s)
   - [x] 2024-04-18 Update: Initial code review missed that `is_*_bridge` and `is_*_light` calls in `utils` were implemented such that the check for light was based on failing the check for bridge.
-So those need to be fixed as well.  ✅ 2024-04-22
+So those need to be fixed as well.
-- [x] Extract attribute event emitters to their own module(s) ✅ 2024-04-17
+- [x] Extract attribute event emitters to their own module(s)
 - [ ] Refactor Stray Light Handler to be a general Stray Device Handler
-- [ ] Refactor SSE `onmessage` callback to remove light-specific assumptions
+- [x] Refactor SSE `onmessage` callback to remove light-specific assumptions
-  - [ ] `update` messages are hard coded to emit light events with no checks
+  - [x] `update` messages are hard coded to emit light events with no checks
-  - [ ] `add` message handling rejects non-light devices instead of being written to be extensible
+  - [x] `add` message handling rejects non-light devices instead of being written to be extensible

 ### Miscellaneous/Custodial